 Finally, getting your hands on a Spanish reader or two is an absolute must if you want to dramatically improve your reading skills.
 Readers have a couple of advantages over your typical Spanish language books which are written for natives.

-In a nutshell, readers are specifically crafted for Spanish learners and, therefore, it’s must easier to get acclimated to the language of the text.
+In a nutshell, readers are specifically crafted for Spanish learners and, therefore, it’s just easier to get acclimated to the language of the text.
 Secondly, they more often than not include a glossary which saves you from carrying a massive dictionary around (or having to constantly open up a dictionary app and get distracted) every time you want to read some Spanish.